 On the generation side, some of the Government auctions and funding grants being offered in the market require proponents to be a Registered Participant or to have at least commenced the registration process with the AEMO.
 While these preliminary steps are often tackled by proponents later in their project schedules, they can be started much earlier.
 Although registration requirements are set out in the various Rules and procedures governing each market, compiling an application and determining what level of supporting evidence is required, can be unclear.
 This may prolong commissioning dates for renewable energy projects and result in unplanned project costs.

 Energetics can assist stakeholders, particularly renewable energy generators and end-users to fulfil the requirements for market participation.
-If you would like to speak to an adviser on registering with the AEMO, please contact: Rebecca Harvey or John Bartlett.
+If you would like to speak to an adviser on registering with the AEMO, please contact Rebecca Harvey.